The Project

 The Sites are known as Sites 1, 2, 3 and 4 and each comprises a series of sub-sites.
 The Point of Connection for the project is at the existing National Grid Thornton Substation located approximately 1.36km to the south-west of the nearest site (Site 1).

 The Sites will be linked to each other and to the Thornton Substation via underground cables within a ‘Cable Route Corridor’.
-We will refine the precise alignment of the underground cables through environmental assessments, landowner negotiations and your consultation input.
+We will refine the route through environmental assessments, landowner negotiations and your consultation input.
 The Cable Route Corridor will therefore become significantly smaller as the project progresses.

 Project Timeline